 Through Nasuni’s API, you can use scripts and 3rd-party workflow solutions to automate all sync and data management functions.

-Resilio Connect Management and Automation
+Resilio Platform Management and Automation

-One of the key differentiators between Resilio Connect and other enterprise file sync solutions is that Resilio was designed with open file formats and universal protocols.
+One of the key differentiators between Resilio Platform and other enterprise file sync solutions is that Resilio was designed with open file formats and universal protocols.
 Not only does this allow you to retain full control over your data (as you’re never locked into any vendors and your data is never stored in any proprietary formats), but it also makes Resilio an incredibly flexible and cost-effective solution that:

 - Seamlessly integrates into any IT infrastructure and hybrid cloud or edge workflow.